Gayle Gibbons Madeira (b. 1969 Texas) is a contemporary artist who paints in the classical tradition and is based in Queens, New York City.

 -Tracy Adler, Director of Ruth and Elmer Wellin Museum of Art at Hamilton College

 As a dancer, I am drawn to subjects that have beautiful movement – light, clouds, sky, grasses, water, anything resembling hair or fur.
-My paintings have fairly melancholic themes within the portrait, still life, and landscape genres.
-I generally attribute this predilection to the Swedish part of my genes.
-Sometimes my paintings accidentally turn out to be a little happier but this is without intent on my part.
+My paintings, often melancholic, fall within the portrait, still life, and landscape genres.

 My goal in painting is to capture my feelings about a subject and not just the subject itself.
 I am moved by the expressions of people who have not had an easy time in life, or who are going through a difficult transition.
 I am compelled to tell their stories and share them with the world through my paintings with the hope that this will foster empathy, understanding, and connection.